Crystal Rock Holdings

 Crystal Rock Holdings, Inc is an American company providing home and office refreshment products.
-The company is based in Watertown, Connecticut, and specializes in bottled water, water coolers, coffee, and other hot-beverage related products used in the office.
+The company is based in Watertown, Connecticut, and specializes in office supplies such as bottled water, water coolers, coffee, and other hot-beverage related products.
 Crystal Rock operates through its subsidiary Crystal Rock LLC throughout the Northeast in the United States.
 With 16 company acquisitions, Crystal Rock received more than 18,000 customers and about $10.7M in annual sales (2003–2005).